jupyterhub/the-littlest-jupyterhub/docs/howto/admin/resize.rst

 * :ref:`Digital Ocean <digitalocean/resize>`.

-Once resources have been relocated, you must tell TLJH to make use of these resources, and verify that the resources have become available.
+Once resources have been reallocated, you must tell TLJH to make use of these resources, and verify that the resources have become available.

 .. _tljhconf: